hackathon-pivoteers/KAN-68---Predictive-Expense-Management-Enhancement/README.md

 </ul>

 ## JIRA KAN-69 Update
 This feature develops a user-friendly dashboard within SAP Concur that displays predicted future expenses based on historical data.
 The dashboard provides an intuitive interface for viewing expense predictions, trends, and insights.
 Tasks include collaborating with designers, implementing responsive frontend components, integrating with Predictive Expense Management, and collecting user feedback for iterative design improvements.
 This feature greatly enhances the user experience by helping users make informed decisions and manage their finances effectively.

+## JIRA KAN-71 Update
+**Expense Data Integration and Analysis**

+**Task Description:** Integrate and analyze historical expense data in Concur for improved expense management.

+**Task Details:**

+- Data Integration: Collaborate with the data engineering team to seamlessly import historical expense data into Concur.

+- Data Analysis Framework: Implement an analysis framework to identify patterns, trends, and anomalies in the integrated expense data.

+- Data Validation and Cleaning: Ensure accuracy and completeness of the historical expense data through validation and cleaning.

+- Collaboration with Data Scientists: Provide the clean dataset to data scientists for further analysis and predictive modeling.

+**Code Explanation:**

+- Data Integration: Use the `integrate_data` function to import historical expense data into Concur.

+- Data Analysis: The `analyze_data` function identifies key patterns, calculates metrics, and uncovers insights from the integrated expense data.

+- Data Validation and Cleaning: The `validate_and_clean_data` function ensures the accuracy and completeness of the historical expense data.

+- Collaboration with Data Scientists: The `provide_data_to_data_scientists` function shares the prepared dataset with data scientists for analysis and predictive modeling.

+**Main Function:** The `main` function loads historical expense data, integrates it into Concur, performs analysis, validates, and prepares the data for collaboration with data scientists to enhance expense management.

+Conclusion: Integrate and analyze historical expense data in Concur to gain actionable insights and improve expense management.
+Streamline processes, uncover patterns, and collaborate effectively with data scientists for more effective decision-making.
+Optimize your expense management with Concur today!